-If you want to find out whether you have HIV, the only way to know is to get tested either at a clinic or at home, in order to make sure that you haven’t been exposed to this dangerous virus.
+If you want to find out whether you have HIV, the only way to know is to get tested.
+Many people with HIV don’t have any symptoms until very late in the course of the virus.
+You can get a simple blood test either at a clinic or at home, in order to make sure that you haven’t been exposed to this dangerous virus.
 There is highly effective treatment available that can allow people with HIV to live long lives, but starting treatment early is important.

 Calzavara L, Burchell AN, et al. Delayed application of condoms is a risk factor for human immunodeficiency virus infection among homosexual and bisexual men.
 Am J Epidemiol 2003 Feb 1;157(3):210-7. doi: 10.1093/aje/kwf195.